 For those using the Chat SDK with local caching, refer to the sample code on the first tab.
 If not, refer to the second tab.

 To learn about using a token to authenticate a user, see the authentication page.

 InitResultHandler()before calling the

-connect().
-Any methods can be called once the user is connected to Sendbird server.
+connect()method.
+Any method can be called once the user is connected to the Sendbird server.

-Create an open channel using the following codes.
-Open channels are where all users in your Sendbird application easily participate without an invitation.
+Create an open channel using the following code.
+Open channels are where all users in your Sendbird application can easily participate without an invitation.

 Note: You can also create a group channel to send a message.
-To learn more, see Create a channel in the Group channel page.
+To learn more, see Create a channel.

 Enter the channel to send and receive messages.